 For your insurance to be valid, you must meet this criteria, though it shouldn't be a problem for most.
 Many family cars tend to weigh about 1,500kg (though that's an average and some will be more or less); and many caravans weigh a similar amount.
 You can usually find details of what your vehicles weigh in your car handbook, and in your caravan documents.

 To double-check if your car and licence is up to scratch, Gov.uk has a handy tool for checking if you're road ready.

 Important!
 If you passed your driving test after 1997 you'll also need to take an extra test to tow a caravan.
 Find out more.

-Keep your caravan locked up in storage to cut the cost
+Keep your caravan locked up in storage to cut costs

 How and where you store your caravan can make a difference to your specialist insurance premiums and could even give an insurer a reason not to cover you.

-As a minimum insurers will expect, as a minimum, a wheel lock and a hitch lock (which prevents it being towed).
-These will set you back anything from £20 to over £100 each; prices will vary between retailers, so compare deals between stores or see if you can pick up a cheaper second hand one on eBay.
+As a minimum insurers will expect a wheel lock and a hitch lock (which prevents your caravan being towed away).
+These will set you back anything from £20 to over £100 each; prices will vary, so compare deals between shops or see if you can pick up a cheaper second-hand one on eBay.

 Lock it up in storage